elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/interpreter-pattern.md

     <br />
     <div></div>

-- Because grammars with many rules can be difficult to manage and maintain, the Interpreter pattern creates at least one class for each rule in the grammar.
+- Because grammar with many rules can be challenging to manage and maintain, the Interpreter pattern creates at least one class for each rule in the grammar.
-- Other design patterns can be applied to mitigate the problem, but other techniques such as parser or compiler generators are more appropriate when the grammar is very complex.
+- Other design patterns can be used to mitigate the problem, however when the language is complex, other approaches such as parser or compiler generators are more suited.

 <br />
   </div>